 Anytime that you read the term "serving size", that doesn't mean that it's actually the same thing as a portion size.
 In fact, the two are actually quite different.

 Serving size is a term that often relates to what a food manufacturer wants you to consider to be a serving size.
-Portion size definition is different.
+The portion size definition is different.

-Often times, many people will look at serving size listed on a label and just assume that it's what they need to focus on solely to achieve their weight loss goals, but they couldn't be further from the truth.
+Oftentimes, many people will look at the serving size listed on a label and just assume that it’s what they need to focus on solely to achieve their weight loss goals, but they couldn’t be further from the truth.

 Food manufacturers often suggest a smaller portion size than you would generally eat so to reflect a smaller number of calories, fat, sugar, etc.